sangwon-jung94/FairDRO/README.md

-# Constrained Distributionally Robust Classifiers: From Variance Regularization to Group Fairness (Neurips 2022)
+# Exact Group Fairness Regularization via Classwise Robust Optimization (ICLR 2023)

-This repository is the official implementation of the paper **Constrained Distributionally Robust Classifiers: From Variance Regularization to Group Fairness**.
+This repository is the official implementation of the paper **Exact Group Fairness Regularization via Classwise Robust Optimization**.

 ## Requirements
 - GPU RTX A5000